marian-code/wikipedia-music-tags/code_changelog.md

 - upx probably messes some dll, PIXmap does not work, pictures are blank

 ### Ideas
-- parser probably should have its own lock? - access to its mutable variables should be guarded  see 13.1.2019 entry in changelog
 - add system tray icon menu: http://rowinggolfer.blogspot.com/2011/06/pyqt-qsystrayicon-example.html
 - add cue spliting and audio conversions
 - migrate to QThreads, Qsignals don't work with threading module